ferrandf/Computational_modelling/README.md

 ### `main1LocalProblem.m`

 The Matlab code `main1LocalProblem.m` solves the local problem for an AC grain assuming constant exterior concentration `c_ext = 1300 gr/m3`.
 We'll use Euler method for solving the system of ODEs.
 The Euler method is an explicit method which can approximate the values of the mean concentration (qb) and concentration on the boundary (qR) of the bullet using desired time step.
 We can expect order of convergence 1 (O(dt) where dt is the used timestep).
+Our equations and method doesn't have a space step to discuss its order of convergence, so there is no meaning to the question.

 One first interesting study is trying to know how the material parameters (D_p or Intraparticular Diffusion and B (constant related to the Boundary conditions)) affect the solution (mean and boundary concentrations).
 To do so, we can plot the Loading (Figures 1+3k) and Unloading (Figures 2+3k) or both (Figures 3+3k) for different D_p and B.